 Who is it for?

-Skills-based routing can be useful to your teams on the Chat Enterprise plan in the following scenarios:
+Skills-based routing can be useful to your teams in the following scenarios:

 - Different languages: You receive chats from visitors based in multiple countries or who speak different languages.